Welcome to Module 1!

 The Yamas are 5 ethical codes from Patanjali and the wisdom of yoga.
 In your book, The Path of the Yoga Sutras: Please read pgs 135-168.
 Make a post on our FB group responding to the following: Self-reflect on how you embody each of the yamas.
 At first glance they appear simple and natural to uphold, but can you search inside yourself for any areas of your life where you could more fully embody these principles?
-Please give examples for each yama in how you already live the principle and where you could make progress?
+Please give examples for each yama in how you already practice it, and where you could make progress?